Vite Integration

 Dynamic Imports

-// Dynamically import heavy components
+// Load heavy components on demand

 button.addEventListener('click', async () => {

-const { Chart } = await loadChart()
+let { Chart } = await import('./components/chart.js')

 new Chart(data)